Why Should Teenagers Work?

 Work that Makes a Difference

 At Arthur Morgan School, on average over 80% of of our students are on scholarship.
 That scholarship is made possible by the school’s strong endowment and the generous contributions of donors, but it is also increased each year by the hard work of our students.
-For almost 10 years now, students have been auctioning or raffling themselves off as work crews to help the school’s scholarship fund.
+For almost 10 years now, students have been auctioning themselves off as work crews to help the school’s scholarship fund.

 Paying it Forward